Reviews You Can Rely On

 Credit: Ally Arcuri

-If you want a trail running shoe that prioritizes underfoot cushion for protection, we enthusiastically recommend those made by Hoka.
-The Torrent 3, Challenger 7, and Speedgoat 6 are divergent in the types of runners and terrain they best serve, but they all have one thing in common — thick, highly protective underfoot stacks, none of which have rock plates.
+If you want a trail running shoe that prioritizes underfoot cushion for protection, we enthusiastically recommend a few of Hoka's offerings.
+The Challenger 7 and Speedgoat 6 are divergent in the types of runners and terrain they best serve, but they all have one thing in common — thick, highly protective underfoot stacks, neither of which have rock plates.

 trail running shoes womens - the stack height of the challenger allows for great underfoot...